modernben/forge-docs/1.0/accounts/your-account.md

 ## Updating Your Profile Information

-You can update your name, email and password from the [Authentication page](https://forge.laravel.com/user/profile#/authentication) at any time.
+You may update your name, email and password from the Forge's [Authentication dashboard](https://forge.laravel.com/user/profile#/authentication) within your user profile at any time.

 ## Securing Your Account With Two Factor Authentication

 You can add Two Factor Authentication (2FA) to your account from the [Authentication page](https://forge.laravel.com/user/profile#/authentication).
+Once you enable 2FA, please remember to scan the 2FA barcode into your phone's authentication application.

 :::tip Using 2FA
-We recommend using the [Google Authenticator](https://support.google.com/accounts/answer/1066447) app on your smartphone.
-Other apps are available.
+We recommend using the [Google Authenticator](https://support.google.com/accounts/answer/1066447) application on your smartphone to manage your Forge 2FA configuration.
 :::

 ## Billing